-(Remember the “psychedelic” contemporary music show that Stevens hosted on Fort Worth’s UHF channel 21?
-Neither do I, but I’ll bet it was, like, groovy.)
+(Remember the “psychedelic” contemporary music show that Stevens hosted on Fort Worth’s UHF TV channel 21?
+Neither do I, but I’ll bet it was, like, far out.)

 In 1967 KFJZ sponsored a concert by the “old” Beach Boys.

 Since the 1980s KFJZ radio has gone through several changes in format, ownership, and studio location.
-Today KFJZ is at 870 on the AM dial and broadcasts in Spanish.
+Today KFJZ is at 870 on the AM dial and broadcasts financial news/talk programming.
 WBAP broadcast variety and popular music during its first forty years, switched to adult standards in the 1960s, to country music in the 1970s, and to news/talk in the 1990s.